arungk63/arungk63/README.md

 - 🌱 I’m currently learning **Python, ANN, CNN, NLP**

-- 👨‍💻 All of my projects are available at my repositories :)
+- 👨‍💻 All of my projects are available in my repositories :)

 - 📫 How to reach me **arungk.63@gmail.com**